 The number of anti-social behaviour incidents had been trending downwards since the start of the data series in 2006/07, with levels falling to around three fifths of the initial total by the end of 2019/20.
-The introduction of lockdown measures and other restrictions relating to the Covid-19 pandemic led to a substantial increase in levels of anti-social behaviour during 2020/21.
-Restrictions have since been removed, and levels from the second half of 2021/22 have been more similar to those in 2019/20.
+The introduction of lockdown measures and other restrictions relating to the Covid-19 pandemic led to a substantial increase in levels of anti-social behaviour recorded during 2020/21.
+Following the removal of restrictions, the downwards trend in anti-social behaviour incidents has resumed.

-In the 12 months from 1st June 2021 to 31st May 2022:
+In the 12 months from 1st May 2022 to 30th April 2023:

-- There were 54,328 anti-social behaviour incidents in Northern Ireland, a decrease of 17,630 (-24.5%) when compared with the previous 12 months.
-This is the lowest 12 month figure since the data series began in 2006/07. - Each month June 2021 to May 2022 has shown a lower level of anti-social behaviour than the same months June 2020 to May 2021.
-This should be seen in the context of high monthly levels of anti-social behaviour recorded between June and October 2020 and the changing levels of Covid-19 restrictions in place since March 2020. - Each month November 2021 through to May 2022 recorded the lowest levels of anti-social behaviour for those months since the start of the data series in April 2006. - All eleven policing districts experienced lower levels of anti-social behaviour. - Seven policing districts experienced an increase in levels of anti-social behaviour between April 2022 and May 2022.
+- There were 47,456 anti-social behaviour incidents in Northern Ireland, a decrease of 8,259 (-14.8%) when compared with the previous 12 months.
+This is the second lowest 12 month figure since the data series began in 2006/07. - Each month May 2022 through to April 2023 recorded the lowest levels of anti-social behaviour for those months since the start of the data series in April 2006, with the exceptions of August 2022, February 2023 and April 2023 which recorded the second lowest August, February and April figures in the data series. - All eleven policing districts experienced lower levels of anti-social behaviour. - All eleven policing districts experienced an increase in levels of anti-social behaviour between March and April 2023.